Chaoyingz/flect/docs/src/documentation/content/introduction.md

 This project is inspired by the [FastUI](https://github.com/pydantic/FastUI) and [Nextjs](https://nextjs.org/) framework.

+## Why use flect?

+flect leverages Python code for the development of web applications’ user interfaces, presenting several benefits:

+- If you're a Python developer — you can build responsive web applications using React without writing a single line of JavaScript, or touching npm.
+- If you're a frontend developer — you can concentrate on building magical components that are truly reusable, no copy-pasting components for each view.
+- For everyone — a true separation of concerns, the backend defines the entire application; while the frontend is free to implement just the user interface.

 ## License

 This project is licensed under the terms of the MIT license.